Documentation

 Add a ranking question to the survey.

-This presents the user with a number of choices of which the user must rank in order of preference.
+This presents the user with a number of choices to rank in order of preference.

 Example